arnaucube/fri-commitment/README.md

 # fri-commitment

-FRI commitment scheme implemented on arkworks libraries.
+FRI implemented on arkworks libraries.

 > *Note*: done in my free time to learn about FRI, do not use in production.